tldr-pages/tldr/pages/linux/protonvpn-cli.md

 `protonvpn-cli login {{username}}`

-- Start Kill Switch upon connecting to ProtonVPN:
+- Start a kill switch upon connecting to ProtonVPN:

 `protonvpn-cli killswitch --on`